Employment Discrimination on the Basis of a Medical Condition

 It is illegal under both federal and state laws to discriminate against an employee based on his or her medical condition with regard to employment decisions.
 These decisions include hiring, firing, promoting, demoting, training and job assignments.
 Federal laws that protect against medical condition discrimination are the Family and Medical Leave Act (FMLA) and Americans with Disabilities Act (ADA).

-Makes it illegal for an employer with 15 or more employees to discriminate against you as an employee or as an applicant for a job based on your genetic information.
-Employers are also limited in how and when they can obtain this information and from are limited in disclosing it to others.
+GINA makes it illegal for an employer with 15 or more employees to discriminate against you as an employee or as an applicant for a job based on your genetic information.
+Employers are also limited in how and when they can obtain this information and disclose it to others.

 When Does FMLA Apply?